wincent/masochist/README.md

 # What

 This repo contains an in-development version of the source code for my website at [wincent.com]().
-It's called "masochist" because I never learn, or perhaps because I'm slow to learn the one lesson that really matters: that there is no silver bullet.
+It's called "masochist" because I never learn, and I find myself yet again moving my online presence into a new home.
+The software lives on [the master branch](https://github.com/wincent/masochist/tree/master) and the content lives on [the content branch](https://github.com/wincent/masochist/tree/content).

 # Background